 About Me: The Gist

 I have a passion for creating usable, online experiences, practicing self-awareness, engaging with new and diverse communities and ideas, staying connected with students and teachers, supporting sustainable initiatives and businesses, and preserving the one world we all have: Earth.

 My aspirations and experiences are not positional: they are experiences that I carry forward to the next opportunity to contribute to meaningful work and relationships by doing intentional work that inherently has an impact on the lives around me, directly and indirectly.
 I am conscious about what and where I place my focus on for maximizing my efforts toward helping solve real-world problems.

 I enjoy running, spending quality time with my family, traveling, cooking, landscaping, hosting international students, collaborating with local artists and building bridges in our community, playing Scrabble, riding my bike, and photographing nature and people.
 My biggest joy is being a father to my incredible daughter, Nina.
-I believe embracing and nurturing a growth mindset is healthy and sustainable; we, as a people, are a WIP - we should never stop the pursuit of learning and growing from one another and our experiences.
+I believe that embracing and nurturing a growth mindset is healthy and sustainable; we, as a people, are a WIP - we should never stop the pursuit of learning and growing from one another and our experiences.

 I leverage my opportunities and privileges in different areas of my life to lift-up and empower people, especially marginalized individuals, to help shape people's experiences and lives for the collective better.